serverless/serverless-plugin-typescript/README.md

 > Note 2: Don't confuse the [`tsconfig.json`](tsconfig.json) in this repository with the one mentioned above.

+### Custom Typescript Configuration

+This plugin will use your local `tsconfig.json` if it exists.
+You can configure a path to a custom Typescript configuration inside your `serverless.yml` using:

+    ...
+    plugins:
+      - serverless-plugin-typescript
+    custom:
+      typeScript:
+        tsconfigFilePath: ./tsconfig.build.json
+    ...

 ### Including extra files

 All files from `package/include` will be included in the final build file.
 See [Exclude/Include](https://serverless.com/framework/docs/providers/aws/guide/packaging#exclude--include)